rematch/rematch/plugins/select/README.md

-The Cart's model doesn't use any other models to compute the total - when any other models do update, total will stay the same.
-We can keep our app from repeating work by caching the result of total. `slice` re-runs a function only when the current model has actually updated.
+The first function - `slice` - re-runs a function only when the current model has actually updated.
+Our example model doesn't use any other models to compute the total - when any other models do update, its total will stay the same.
+By using `slice`, we can keep our app from repeating work by caching the result of total.

-> Only the current model knows about itself implicitly.
-> To make a part of the model's state public, add a named selector to expose it.
+> Named selectors create a public interface for other models to use.

 ```js